DurableDrupal/awebfactory-content-migration-rescue/manuscript/en/C03-case-study-awebfactory.md

 * Business Requirements Gathering and Business Modeling
 * Requirement Gathering and the definition of Project Scope
 * The listing of value hypotheses and sub-hypotheses together with the definition of the minimum set of features required to test them (that is the minimum viable product, the scope of the project)
-* A collaborative Design Studio user experience brainstorming among the entire team to associate user experience wireframes with the features.
+* A collaborative Design Studio user experience brainstorming among the entire team to associate user experience wireframes with the features
 * The decomposition of the features into user stories and the project backlog

 > See my presentation slides [Setting up a Reusable and DurableDrupal